jwharm/java-gi-examples/README.md

 This example is a [small WebkitGtk application](https://github.com/jwharm/java-gi-examples/tree/main/Javascript) that runs a Java callback function from a Javascript function in the webpage.

-### Mediastream

-The [Mediastream example](https://github.com/jwharm/java-gi-examples/tree/main/MediaStream) is ported from GtkDemo.
-It paints a simple image using Cairo, and then rotates the image in a GtkVideo widget.
-The Cairo draw commands use the [Cairo Java bindings](https://github.com/jwharm/cairo-java-bindings).

 ### GStreamer sound player

 This example [demonstrates how to use GStreamer](https://github.com/jwharm/java-gi-examples/tree/main/PlaySound) and is ported from the GStreamer tutorials.
 It creates a GStreamer pipeline that will play sound from an Ogg Vorbis file.